IcyStarFrost/Lambda-Players/README.md

 Custom Profile Pictures can be added by putting .png and .jpg images in this folder, `DRIVE:\Program Files (x86)\Steam\steamapps\common\GarrysMod\garrysmod\materials\lambdaplayers\custom_profilepictures` or `DRIVE:\Program Files (x86)\Steam\steamapps\common\GarrysMod\sourceengine\materials\lambdaplayers\custom_profilepictures` Note that you can create sub folders in custom_profilepictures containing images to be able to organize your image files.

 Addons that add profile pictures should have this file path: `ADDONNAME/materials/lambdaplayers/custom_profilepictures/( Any .png/.jpg image files)`
+### Remember to Update Lambda Data after any changes!

 ## Names